 - 2.1 This Licensing Policy sets out the relevant information on how licence applications will be determined and how licensed premises are expected to operate, as well as explaining how licensing integrates with other related strategies for the Borough. - 2.2 The aims of this Licensing Policy are to pursue and promote the licensing objectives by encouraging: - Desirable destinations for a wide range of age groups - Licensed premises suitable for the area within which they are located - Diversity of entertainment throughout the town centre that appeals to a wider audience - A wide range of uses of premises - 2.3 Licensed premises are an integral part of town and wider Borough and this Policy is a key tool in ensuring the different circumstances of our identified areas are taken into account when considering licence applications.
-After careful consideration and having regard to evidential data including the most recent night time economy survey data completed in May/June 2015, the Council has determined to include within the Policy a special policy for the Colchester Old Town Zone.
-This special policy sets out what the Licensing Authority wishes to see in this specific area and the expectations in relation to the management of premises. - 2.4 The Council, as the Licensing Authority, is committed to ensuring that licensed premises are an asset to their locality and respect the character and identity of the area through the implementation of this Licensing Policy.
+After careful consideration and having regard to evidential data including the most recent night time economy survey data completed in May/June 2015, the Council has set out additional measures that it wishes to see considered by applicants when making applications in the Town Centre Zone and also its expectations in relation to the management of premises. - 2.4 The Council, as the Licensing Authority, is committed to ensuring that licensed premises are an asset to their locality and respect the character and identity of the area through the implementation of this Licensing Policy.
 However, where licensed premises fail to promote the licensing objectives, the Licensing Authority will take appropriate steps to address any such licence related issues. - 2.5 Residents can play a significant role in contributing to the effective implementation of this Licensing Policy.
 The impact of licensed premises will naturally be most felt at a local level and it is important that residents and businesses have an active involvement in the licensing process and understand how they can do this. - 2.6 The Licensing Authority considers it extremely important that licensed premises operate as good neighbours within their community.
 Operators of licensed premises are encouraged to consult with local residents and businesses prior to submitting applications to ensure they are aware of, and can address, any needs or concerns they may have. - 2.7 Additionally, existing licensed premises are encouraged to have regular dialogue with residents and businesses in the local area to ensure the promotion of the licensing objectives on an ongoing basis. - 2.8 This Policy contains a number of Key Factors, which are the primary issues it expects to be considered by licensees when identifying the steps they intend to take to promote the licensing objectives in respect of their licensed premises: